raffi-minassian/pwhash/README.md

 pwhash
 ========

-A small utility command that returns a password hash in the style of couchdb's internal password hashing.
+A small utility command that returns an sha1 password hash in the style of couchdb's internal password hashing.

 ## Installation